RAID 1 Recovery Guide: What you need to know

 Since good storage and fast speed are two of the most prominent benefits a RAID array provides, keeping the RAID system in a good condition is vital.

-In this article, we will walk you through the technicalities of RAID 1 failure and RAID data recovery.
+In this article, we will walk you through the technicalities of RAID 1 failure and RAID data.
 The second half of the article speaks about the rebuilding process and ways to be watchful of the warning signals for the smooth functioning of the array.
 Lastly the uses of a RAID 1 to attain optimal performance.

 RAID 1 Recovery process and what you should know